windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/components/di/basic-usage.md

 $container->newInstance(MyCar::class);
 ```

-You can add autowire settings to options.
+You can add autowire flag to options, the dependency object will auto create and inject it.

 ```php
 $car = $container->newInstance(MyCar::class, [], Container::AUTO_WIRE);